Welcome to Hong Kong Pony Club

 Beas River Equestrian Centre (BREC) hosted the main competitions, including the Bauhinia Cup (Mixed team Dressage competition) on July 5th, and the Nation's Cup Showjumping Competition on July 11th.
 Both competitions were a huge success with all the horses and ponies behaving (mostly) impeccably.
 There was some fantastic riding in both competitions, but USA were deservedly the winners of the Nation's Cup - Well Done Team USA!

-The Exchange ended on a big high thanks to the team at Jaspas Beach Club who made the Farewell Dinner a truly special evening and we all somehow managed to stay dry despite heavy rain!
-Thank you to everyone who took part and to all who helped to make it a truly special two weeks.
+The Exchange ended on a big high thanks to the team at Jaspas Beach Club who made the Farewell Dinner a truly special evening. and We all somehow managed to stay dry despite heavy rain!
+Thank you to everyone who took part and to all who helped to make it a very special two weeks.

-For more photos check out the facebook page here HKPC Inter-Pacific Exchange 2019.
+For more photos check out the facebook page: HKPC Inter-Pacific Exchange 2019.

-The Inter-Pacific Exchange is a biennial event, with the next one scheduled to take place in New Zealand in January 2022.
-If you are interested to be considered for the Hong Kong Pony Club team, please contact the Secretary.
+The Inter-Pacific Exchange is a biennial event.
+The next one is scheduled to take place in New Zealand in January 2023.

 HISTORY OF THE INTER-PACIFC EXCHANGE

 Since then the Inter-Pacific Exchange has taken place every two years.
 The countries have changed a little over the years, most notably with Hong Kong becoming a separate entity rather than part of the Far East team.
-Great Britain, the mother country of the Pony Club movement was also invited to join the IPE which it did for a while and hosted the 1985 rally, but has since withdrawn.
+Great Britain (the "home" of Pony Club) was also invited to join, which it did for a while and hosted the 1985 rally.

-The 2019 exchange wss held in Hong Kong from 30th June - 12th July, 2019.
-The invitation was extended to teams of four riders, one chaperone and one coach.
+The 2019 exchange took place in Hong Kong between 30th June - 12th July.
+Teams from USA, Canada, Australia, New Zealand and Hong Kong comprised of four riders, one chaperone and one coach.